 Use a pinch of baking soda.
 Do you put baking soda in your fridge to absorb odors?
 It works just the same for vinegar.
 Mix a half cup of baking soda and a cup of vinegar to create a creamy surface cleaner.
 Add in a tablespoon of dish soap for extra cleaning power.

 Play around with a few different ratios to create a cleaner that works best for you.
-If it’s the smell that’s holding you back from using vinegar, we hope that this gave you a few ideas.
+If it’s the smell that’s holding you back from using vinegar, we hope this gave you a few ideas.

 Green Gobbler carries 30% OMRI-Listed Vinegar, which is 6x more powerful than regular white distilled vinegar.
 Use it to clean around your home or make headway in your garden.
 Green Gobbler 30% Vinegar.